Step Into the Work

 Each afternoon, the team moved to Iglesia Bautista Recoleta.
 There, they worked alongside church members to restore and care for the physical space.

 They painted walls, repaired areas of the property, restored garden space, and improved the environment where the church gathers each week.
-The work required effort, coordination, and shared ownership.
+The team brought effort, coordination, and shared ownership to the work.
 It also created natural opportunities for connection between the team and the local church.

 As the week progressed, the visible change in the space reflected the team’s investment.
-More importantly, it strengthened relationships that will continue long after the trip ended.
+More importantly, it strengthened relationships that will carry forward long after the trip.

 A Clear Reminder of What Matters